SIGN IN

 More gradual exposure.

-Some women may find cold exposure feels different depending on where they are in their cycle.
+Cold exposure may feel different depending on where you are in your cycle.

 Cold plunging is powerful, but it is still a stressor.

-Avoid cold plunging if you have uncontrolled high blood pressure, heart conditions, fainting episodes, pregnant and never cold plunged before, or any medical condition where sudden cold exposure may be unsafe, unless cleared by a doctor.
+Avoid cold exposure if you have uncontrolled high blood pressure, heart conditions, fainting episodes, are pregnant and new to cold plunging, or have any medical condition where sudden cold may be unsafe, unless cleared by a doctor.

 Never force yourself to stay in.

-Never compete with someone else’s or even your time.
+Never compete with someone else’s time, or even your own.

 The cold is there to teach regulation, not punishment.